Wes Scantlin: Legal issues and controversies

 On January 16, 2015, Scantlin was arrested at Denver International Airport after taking a joyride on a baggage carousel and entering a restricted area.
-During a show on April 2, he smashed his guitar, headphones, and part of the drumkit before walking out.
+During a show on April 2, he smashed his guitar, headphones, and part of the drum kit before walking out.
 On April 15, he was arrested and charged for disorderly conduct at Milwaukee Mitchell International Airport.
 On July 26, he was arrested in the early morning after leading sheriff deputies on a high-speed chase in excess of 100 mph through Renville County, Minnesota.
 He faced a felony charge of fleeing a police officer in a motor vehicle and two gross misdemeanors of driving under the influence, but the charges were dropped.
 On August 5, he was arrested for driving under the influence in Sturgis, South Dakota.

-On January 10, 2016, Scantlin tried to re-enter the house he had lost via foreclosure the previous year, and was arrested for destroying property inside the residence.
+On January 10, 2016, Scantlin tried to re-enter the Hollywood house he had lost via foreclosure the previous year, and was arrested for destroying property inside the residence.
 On April 2, he was arrested at his Los Angeles home.
-In February, during a concert in Northampton, Pennsylvania, Scantlin berated the sound manager and threatened to call the "Kansas City Mafia" on him before ending the show early.
+In February, during a concert in Northampton, Pennsylvania, he berated the sound manager and threatened to call the "Kansas City Mafia" on him before ending the show early.
+On April 30, he was arrested for missing a court date.
 On August 16, he was caught drinking just before a flight to Louisville, Kentucky.
 He was removed from the flight and had to cancel a scheduled performance in Louisville.
-On August 23, Scantlin's neighbors called police after witnessing him rigging a fake bomb onto his vehicles in an attempt to deter thieves from entering them.
+On August 23, his neighbors called police after witnessing him rigging a fake bomb onto his vehicles in an attempt to deter thieves.
 The mock explosive, consisting of wires attached to the car motor and a gas tank, caused the bomb squad to be called and four surrounding buildings to be evacuated.

 On September 9, 2017, Scantlin was arrested at Los Angeles International Airport after he tried to board a plane with a BB gun.
 His bail was set at $850,000.